cjphawes/multiple-choice-quiz/README.md

 - Once all questions have been answered, the results will appear and display:
   - The user's score out of 10.
   - Provide some words of encouragement to try again to get a better score (unless you get 100%)
   - A CTA button for the user to restart the quiz.
+Upon hovering over the CTA button, the styling will change to a gradient background.

 #### Future Features To Implement

-- Option to select a category/subject to quiz the user in.
+- Option to select a category/subject to quiz the user, rather than just general knowledge.
 - Add the input for a username on the home page, to make user more engaged and feel more connected to the quiz.
-- Add a leaderboard to the results page to give the game a competitive nature allowing them to fight against random users.
+- Add a leaderboard to the results page to give the game a competitive nature allowing users to battle against each other.

 ---